A private retreat for our Emergency Service and ADF family.

 - Long-term: Private villas for longer term stays.

-The purpose is to provide a community of support and assistance to emergency services and ADF personnel (current and former) who have experienced ASD, PTSD, depression, stress and burn out, utilising evidence based approaches with innovate elements.
+The purpose is to provide a community of support and assistance to emergency services and ADF personnel (current and former) who have experienced Acute Stress Injury (ASI), Post Traumatic Stress Injury (PTSI), depression, stress and burn out, utilising evidence based approaches with innovate elements.

 In the short term, eligible people will be able to utilise the property for private camping, day-trips and gatherings.
 The property can only support small numbers at present.